Citi/parfun/docs/source/tutorials/quickstart.rst

 Setup and backend selection
 ---------------------------

-First, install the ``Parfun`` package from PyPI using any compatible package manager:
+First, install the ``parfun`` package from PyPI using any compatible package manager:

 .. code:: bash

-    pip install Parfun
+    pip install parfun

 The above command will **only install the base package**.
 This is suitable for using the ``multiprocessing`` backend, however